-- C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice - a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice. - b) Consent forms are available to those using or releasing relevant material for a scheduled purpose. - c) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice.
+C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice.

+b) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice.